ANGRC Command Center, CAT undergoes $3.5M modernization, strengthens Air Guard warfighter

+After nearly a year and a half, the Air National Guard Command Center and Crisis Action Team facilities are operational and reaching the final stages of a $3.5 million modernization project.

-An alarm goes off in the Crisis Action Team (CAT) facility located at the Air National Guard Readiness Center (ANGRC), Joint Base Andrews, Maryland, April 6, 2022.
-The ANGRC CAT and Command Center underwent a $3.5 million renovation that modernized facility capabilities to better serve Air Guard contingency operations domestically and globally.
-(U.S. Air National Guard photo by Tech.
-Sgt.
-Morgan R. Whitehouse)
+Located at the Air National Guard Readiness Center, Joint Base Andrews, Maryland, the Command Center and CAT facilities are a hub for supporting Air Guard contingency operations domestically and globally.

+According to Lt.
+Col. Raymond Hale, ANG domestic operations liaison officer, the renovation was long overdue as systems grew increasingly unreliable in recent years.

+“The CAT previously operated off of an audio-visual system from the mid-2000s,” said Hale.
+“When that system reached the end of its life cycle and began to fail, we were no longer considered operational.”

 |Date Taken: